1KushalSharma/1KushalSharma/README.md

 - 👋 Hi, I’m @Kushal Sharma
 - 👀 I’m interested in ...
-Android App Development and Game Development
+Development and more development
 - 🌱 I’m currently learning ...
-Kotlin for Android and C# for game engine and development
+Java and spring for Backend.
 - 📫 How to reach me ... email: 1rn18ec086.kushalsharma@gmail.com

 <!---